All About Real Estate Counteroffers

 - Seller Counteroffer #2 (to the buyer): Seller counters sales price to $409,900.
 Washer and dryer excluded from sale.

 - Buyer Counteroffer #2 (to seller): Buyer counters sales price to $407,500.
 Washer and dryer to remain as personal property.

-- Seller Counteroffer #3 (to buyer): Seller agrees to sales price of $407,500.
+- Seller Counteroffer #3 (to the buyer): Seller agrees to the sales price of $407,500.
 Refrigerator, washer, and dryer excluded from sale.